Nuitka/Nuitka/Developer_Manual.rst

 ``ast.parse`` doesn't see the problem and raises no ``SyntaxError`` of its own.

-Using the ``global`` statementon a function argument is an example of this.
+Using the ``global`` statement on a function argument is an example of this.
 These tests make sure that the errors of Nuitka and CPython are totally the same for this: